Dots per inch: DPI or PPI in digital image files

 In printing, DPI (dots per inch) refers to the output resolution of a printer or imagesetter, and PPI (pixels per inch) refers to the input resolution of a photograph or image.

 DPI refers to the physical dot density of an image when it is reproduced as a real physical entity, for example printed onto paper.
 A digitally stored image has no inherent physical dimensions, measured in inches or centimetres.
 Some digital file formats record a DPI value, or more commonly a PPI (pixels per inch) value, which is to be used when printing the image.
 This number lets the printer or software know the intended size of the image, or in the case of scanned images, the size of the original scanned object.
 For example, a bitmap image may measure 1,000 × 1,000 pixels, a resolution of 1 megapixel.
 If it is labelled as 250 PPI, that is an instruction to the printer to print it at a size of 4 × 4 inches.
 Changing the PPI to 100 in an image editing program would tell the printer to print it at a size of 10 × 10 inches.
 However, changing the PPI value would not change the size of the image in pixels which would still be 1,000 × 1,000.
 An image may also be resampled to change the number of pixels and therefore the size or resolution of the image, but this is quite different from simply setting a new PPI for the file.

-For vector images, there is no equivalent of resampling an image when it is resized, and there is no PPI in the file because it is resolution independent (prints equally well at all sizes).
+For vector images, since the file is resolution independent, there is no need to resample the image before resizing it as it prints equally well at all sizes.
 However, there is still a target printing size.
 Some image formats, such as Photoshop format, can contain both bitmap and vector data in the same file.
 Adjusting the PPI in a Photoshop file will change the intended printing size of the bitmap portion of the data and also change the intended printing size of the vector data to match.
 This way the vector and bitmap data maintain a consistent size relationship when the target printing size is changed.
 Text stored as outline fonts in bitmap image formats is handled in the same way.
-Other formats, such as PDF, are primarily vector formats which can contain images, potentially at a mixture of resolutions.
+Other formats, such as PDF, are primarily vector formats that can contain images, potentially at a mixture of resolutions.
 In these formats the target PPI of the bitmaps is adjusted to match when the target print size of the file is changed.
 This is the converse of how it works in a primarily bitmap format like Photoshop, but has exactly the same result of maintaining the relationship between the vector and bitmap portions of the data.